webix-hub/gitbook-webix-jet/details/subviews.md

 });
 ```

-Finally, the view can also be put into another app:
+Finally, this view can also be put into another app:

 ```js
 // app2.js